craig8196/ss/README.md

 # Simple String
-Simple string in C. Buffer is ideal for cstrings, UTF8, or binary.
+Simple string in C. Buffer is ideal for c-strings (null sentinel), UTF8, or binary.
 Sometimes you just need a string.
-Whether binary, c-string, or UTF8.
+Whether c-string, UTF8, or binary.

 ## Tested
-I believe I've tested enough of the code that it is stable (98.9% code coverage).
+I believe I've tested enough of the code that it is stable (~99% line coverage).
 Run tests with:

         make test